Dendrosenecio

 Dendrosenecio is a genus of flowering plants in the sunflower family.
-It is a segregate of Senecio, in which it forms the subgenus Dendrosenecio.
+It is a segregate of the genus Senecio.
 Its members, the giant groundsels, are native to the higher-altitude zones of ten mountain groups in equatorial East Africa, where they form a conspicuous element of the flora.

 Description

 They have a giant rosette habit, with a terminal leaf rosette at the apex of a stout woody stem.
 When they bloom, the flowers form a large terminal inflorescence.
 Concomitantly, two to four lateral branches are normally initiated.
 As a result, old plants have the appearance of candelabras the size of telephone poles, each branch with a terminal rosette.

+Dendrosenecio genus are characterized by infrequent, periodic reproduction (polycarpic) with long intervals between flowering events and the production of new rosettes that lead to branching after flowering.
+The specific timing and mechanisms vary by species (D. keniensis flowers every year, D. keniodendron typically flowers synchronously every five or more years, D. cheranganiensis and D. elgonensis reproduce infrequently, rarely exceeding three to five reproductive cycles).
+Flowering is the only time the plants branch.
+A reproductive rosette produces a single, large terminal inflorescence.
+After the seeds mature and the original rosette dies, several new lateral rosettes emerge around the base of the dead inflorescence stalk, forming new branches.
+The entire population of a mountain often flowers synchronously at irregular intervals of 5 to 29 years.
+Most species rarely complete more than three to five reproductive cycles before the entire plant dies.
+Flowers produce plumed achenes that are primarily wind-dispersed.

 Species

-Dendrosenecio varies geographically between mountain ranges, and altitudinally on a single mountain.
+Dendrosenecio varies geographically between mountain ranges and altitudinally on a single mountain.
 There has been disagreement among botanists as to which populations of Dendrosenecio warrant recognition as species, and which should be relegated to the status of subspecies or variety.
 The following list is taken from Knox & Palmer: